pret/pokered/README.md

 - The protagonist is referred to in a gender neutral manner.
 - PC added to Celadon Hotel where the invisible event usually is.
 Why not?
 - Artificial Save Delay has been removed.
+- Ultra Balls now have a Ball Modifier of 4, instead of 8.
+This makes them better for general-purpose than Great Balls.
+Safari Balls have the same effect applied.
 - Event moves can now be taught via TM/HM;
 	- TM16 (Pay Day) can be taught to Fearow and Rapidash ('98 Shogakukan)
 	- TM23 (Dragon Rage) can be taught to Magikarp (July '98 Shogakukan)